harmonoid/harmonoid/.github/ISSUE_TEMPLATE/bug_report_wrong_metadata.md

 ---
-name: Incorrect/Missing Tags Bug Report
+name: Incorrect or missing tags
 about: Report incorrect or missing tags/metadata
 title: ''
 labels: bug